-Our main usecase is for GNUnet, but it might be usable for others, hence we're releasing the code to the general public.
+Our main usecase is for GNUnet and Taler, but it might be usable for others, hence we're releasing the code to the general public.

 libgnurl is released under the same license as libcurl.
 Please read the README for instructions, as you must supply the correct options to configure to get a proper build of libgnurl.

 Large parts of the following 6 paragraphs are old and need to be rewritten.

 cURL supports many crypto backends.
 GNUnet requires the use of GnuTLS, but other variants are used by some distributions.
 Supporting other crypto backends would again expose us to a wider array of security issues, may create licensing issues and most importantly introduce new bugs as some crypto backends are known to introduce subtle runtime issues.
 While it is possible to have two versions of libcurl installed on the same system, this is error-prone, especially as if we are linked against the wrong version, the bugs that arise might be rather subtle.